andrew/ultimate-awesome/README.md

 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - Collection of Datasets for Legal Text Processing.
 - [awesome-frontend-security](https://github.com/rustcohlnikov/awesome-frontend-security) - ☔️A curated list of tools, articles & resources to help take your frontend security to the next level.
 Feel free to contribute!.
 - [awesome-ada](https://github.com/samuell/awesome-ada) - Awesome resources and other links related to the Ada programming language.
+- [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-microbit-zh](https://github.com/wwj718/awesome-microbit-zh) - Micro:bit资源大全中文版.
+- [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).
 - [awesome-few-shot-learning-in-nlp](https://github.com/zhjohnchan/awesome-few-shot-learning-in-nlp) - A curated list of few-shot learning in NLP. :-).
 - [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.